telerik/kendo-ui-core/docs/framework/mvvm/how-to/using-model-with-computed-field.md

 ---
-title: Source and template binding using Model with computed field
+title: Apply Source and Template Binding Using Model with Computed Field
-page_title: Source and template binding using Model with computed field
+page_title: Apply Source and Template Binding Using Model with Computed Field | Kendo UI MVVM
-description: Source and template binding using Model with computed field
+description: "Apply source and template binding by using a Model with a computed field in Kendo UI MVVM."
+slug: howto_applysourceandtemplatebinding_usingmodelcomputedfield_mvvm
 ---

-# Source and template binding using Model with computed field
+# Apply Source and Template Binding Using Model with Computed Field

-The example below demonstrates how to use source and template binding using Model with computed field.
+The example below demonstrates how to apply source and template binding by using a Model with a computed field in Kendo UI MVVM.

-#### Example:
+###### Example

 ```html
   <div data-bind="source: data" data-template="tmp"></div>